sudarshan-mule/Pizzeria/README.md

 # Pizzeria

 1. I have uploaded Pizza Folder (https://github.com/sudarshan-mule/Pizzeria/tree/Dev/Pizza) for reference.
-Please add this folder in C:\ Drive to test the application.
+Where all master data, errors and orders are in placed, Please copy this Pizza folder in C:\ Drive to create order and to get master data.

 2. Attached Application Screenshot in Screenshot Folder.